accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 3. Fill in fields with values likely to cause input errors (an invalid format for an e-mail address, for example).
 4. Use the tab key to exit fields or, if the form allows it, to send the form.
 5. For each error message relating to a data type, format or expected value, check
-    - that the error message includes an example of a real input (for an email address, check that the "jean.dupont@sample.com" model mentions a real address);
+    - that the error message includes an example of a real input (for an email address, check that a real address is indicated based on the "jean.dupont@sample.com" pattern);
     - that the real input example is played back vocally when the field is activated.
 5. If this is the case, the criterion is validated.